About Laurent

 A voice shaped between startups, corporates, and the world we live in.

 Laurent Kinet has spent over two decades navigating the space between startups and large organizations.
 As a B2B tech entrepreneur, he’s built companies and products grounded in real-world needs.
-As the founder of Novable, he’s helped corporates engage startups with clarity and purpose.
-His experience spans innovation strategy, venture collaboration, and startup integration.
+As co-founder and Chairman of Novable, and previously its CEO for 7 years, he has helped corporates engage startups with clarity and purpose.
+He now advises corporate teams directly as an independent Corporate Venturing Advisor.

 A serial B2B Tech Entrepreneur Building for Impact